osamanazar47/alx-higher_level_programming/0x08-python-more_classes/README.md

 2-rectangle.py:
 Creating a class Rectangle that defines a rectangle by: (based on 1-rectangle.py) with the addition of two methods area and perimeter

+3-rectangle.py:
+a class Rectangle that defines a rectangle by: (based on 2-rectangle.py) with a new method __str__